UniversalDependencies/UD_Latvian-LVTB/README.txt

 # Treebank

-Latvian UD Treebank is based on Latvian Treebank created at University of Latvia, Institute of Mathematics and Computer Science (http://sintakse.korpuss.lv).
+Latvian UD Treebank is based on Latvian Treebank being created at University of Latvia, Institute of Mathematics and Computer Science, Artificial Intelligence Laboratory.

-The UD treebank consists of 3,916 sentences (54,819 tokens), and it has been obtained by automatic conversion of both the morphological and the syntactic annotations of the original treebank.
-The original data contains manually annotated syntax and semi-automatically annotated morphological tags and lemmas.
+The UD Latvian treebank v2.1 consists of 3,916 sentences (54,819 tokens), and it has been obtained by automatic conversion of both the morphological and the syntactic annotations of the original treebank.
+The original data contains manually verified syntactic annotation according to a hybrid dependency-constituency schema, as well as manually verified morphological tags and lemmas.

 # Data sets